-David Abraham AM (Executive Director)
+David Abraham AM (Executive Director & Chair)

 As well as being a Director of CASS, David is Chairman of four syndicates of Chief Executive Officers.
 He was formerly Chairman of the Board at The Knox School Limited and Sirius Telecommunications Limited, Chairman of the Australian Health Service Alliance Limited, Thirteenth Beach Golf Links Limited, The Liberty Group (County Court of Victoria), and Deputy Chair of Generation Victoria.
 He was the Facilitator on the Melbourne City Link Project, the Probity Adviser for the Melbourne Cricket Ground redevelopment, Due Diligence Adviser to the Vice Chancellor at The University of Melbourne and Commissioner investigating governance at Nillimbuk Council.
 David was involved in the Education sector as a Director of Taylors Schools, Study Group International, Ruyton Girls School and as Chair of the Council at Ormond College, The University of Melbourne.
 He was Chair of the Interim Board of Directors of Human Variome Project International Limited.
 David is a lawyer and was formerly Managing Partner at a city legal firm.
 David became a member in the General Division of the Order of Australia for his significant service to the community through health and medical research, education, and corporate governance organisations.

 David Aitken (Executive Director & Secretary)

 David has worked in the education sector with the Taylors Schools Group and Study Group Australia; in financial services (chartered accountancy); and stockbroking over the past 45 years.
 He has also consulted on the design, development and construction of specialist education and student residential facilities in Australia and New Zealand for a 20 year period.
 Besides being a Director of CASS, David was a Foundation Director of The Knox School Limited (until 2007) and he has sat on a number of private and public company Boards.